 What is the cause of air pollution on the Mesa?

 This kind of unhealthy air pollution (dust, dirt, soot or smoke) can come from dirt roads, diesel trucks, wood stoves, construction sites, refineries and fields — and all of those things might contribute to the local problem.
-It can also come from the beach as tiny pieces of sand (silica) that get swept up in the wind.
+It can also come from the beach as dust particles that get swept up in the wind.

 Air quality experts say that a plume of dust wafts across South County downwind from the Oceano Dunes State Vehicular Recreation Area.
 You may have seen it as a haze that blankets the area on windy days.

-A 2013 study contracted by the state Department of Parks and Recreation found that during wind events, dust emissions from the areas of the Oceano Dunes where vehicles are allowed were two to five times higher than those from areas where vehicles aren’t allowed.
+A 2013 study contracted by the state Department of Parks and Recreation found that during wind events, dust emissions from the areas of the Oceano Dunes where vehicles are allowed could be two to five times higher than those from areas where vehicles aren’t allowed.

 Last year, the American Lung Association sent a strongly worded letter to San Luis Obispo County leaders, urging them to enforce solutions to reduce harmful particle pollution “as quickly as possible to protect public health.”